tatsuya/effective-java/chapter-11.md

 ## Item 77: For instance control, prefer enum types to readResolve

 You should use enum types to enforce instance control invariants wherever possible.
 If this is not possible and you need a class to be both serializable and instance-controlled, you must provide a `readResolve` method and ensure that all of the class’s instance fields are either primitive or transient.

+## Item 78: Consider serialization proxies instead of serialized instances

+Consider the serialization proxy pattern whenever you find yourself having to write a `readObject` or `writeObject` method on a class that is not extendable by its clients.
+This pattern is perhaps the easiest way to robustly serialize objects with nontrivial invariants.